Communication channels for a CRM in Marketing

 Possible measurement metrics could be: number of call entries, %entries by channel, satisfaction surveys, etc. For example, we could define that less of 1% of our customers are getting in touch with us to inform about problems or that 70% of the queries are related to incidents or complaints.

-It is not possible to classify a communication channel for a given context as any channel could be used in any context and different purposes.
-For example, a push notification could be used in the context of engagement, customer support and lifecycle management at the same time.
+We cannot classify a communication channel into a single context as any channel could be used in any context and different purposes.
+For example, you can use a push notification for engagement, customer support and lifecycle management at the same time.
 It is an issue for the CRM Manager to define the strategy and objectives for each communication channel.